Understanding Latent Diffusability via Fisher Geometry: Experiments

-We conduct experiments on the FFHQ dataset~\cite{karras2019style}, which contains $70{,}000$ high-quality face images.
-Images are downsampled to $64\times64$, and a diffusion model is trained directly on the pixel data.
-For latent-space experiments, we consider both GPE\cite{lee2025gpe} (Geometry Preserving Encoder/Decoder) and VAE models trained on the same FFHQ data.
-The two models share the same encoder–decoder architecture.
-We then train diffusion models on the latent representations produced by GPE and VAE, respectively.

-For the diffusion models, we use the official EDM~\cite{karras2022elucidating} training framework with the diffusion transformer (DiT) architecture~\cite{peebles2023scalable}.
-The model architecture and training setup are largely consistent between pixel-space and latent-space experiments.
-For completeness, Appendix~\ref{app:EDM_conv_res} reports results for the experiments in this section and Section~\ref{sec:exp_NVAE} using the original EDM U-Net architecture..
+\textbf{Experimental Setup.} We conduct experiments on the FFHQ dataset~\cite{karras2019style}, which contains $70{,}000$ high-quality face images.
+Images are downsampled to $64\times64$.
+For latent experiments, we consider a traditional VAE and the KL-AE (KL-regularized autoencoder)~\cite{rombach2022high} trained on the same data.
+The traditional VAE uses a hybrid architecture with convolutional and fully connected layers and has latent dimension $256$, whereas the KL-AE uses a fully convolutional KL-autoencoder architecture with latent dimension $3\times16\times16$.
+We train three diffusion models: one directly on the pixel space, and two on latent representations produced by the VAE and the KL-AE, respectively.
+They all use the EDM~\cite{karras2022elucidating} training framework with a convolutional U-Net architecture, and share the same model architecture and training setup across pixel-space and latent-space experiments.
+We use pretrained checkpoints for the KL-AE and pixel-space diffusion model.